ArtHacker123/GpuImgProc/README.md

-# Image, Video processing using OpenGL and OpenCL
+# Some Image, Video processing examples using OpenGL and OpenCL
+# Open the solution file vs2015/GpuImgProc.sln